 Welcome to Peake class!

 My name is Miss Mack and I teach in Year 6 with support from Mrs Lloyd.
-In Peake we are also lucky enough to have Mrs Pinnock (Arithmetic and Grammar), Mr C (PE) and Miss Blunt (Religious Education) teaching once a week.
+In Peake we are also lucky enough to have a coach from Get Active teaching PE.

 In our class we always aspire to do our best, working in a classroom as a team, where all adults and children alike respect each other.
 Peake class are hardworking, determined and resilient learners.
 We aim to work both together and independently, to be the best that we can be, supporting the school vision and upholding our school values.
 We take pride in ourselves, our work and our learning while having lots of fun along the way!